British Home Children in Canada, 1869-1930

 http://www.collectionscanada.gc.ca/archivianet/home-children/index-e.html

-A very good book is Labouring Children: British Immigrant Apprentices to Canada, 1869-1924,
+Two very good books are Labouring Children: British Immigrant Apprentices to Canada, 1869-1924,

 May 16, 2008: